-The original stable extended the width of Henry Haven’s lot and across 23 feet of the rear of 197 Commonwealth.
+The original stable extended the width of Henry Haven’s lot and across 23 feet of the rear of 197 Commonwealth and was two stories high.
 On February 7, 1883, he entered into an agreement with Thomas Rotch providing for the shared use of the stables and for the eventual construction of a party wall on the boundary line, dividing them into separate structures.
-This division appears to have occurred soon thereafter and the stables are shown as separate structures on the 1888 Bromley map.
+This division appears to have occurred soon thereafter and the stables are shown as separate structures on the 1887 Sanborn map.

 Henry Haven lived and maintained his medical practice at 19 Exeter.
 He was unmarried.
 Living with him were Rev. Henry Freeman Allen, Rector of the Church of the Messiah (Episcopalian) on Florence Street in the South End, and his wife, Georgianna May (Stowe) Allen, the daughter of author Harriet Beecher Stowe.
 They all continued to live at 19 Exeter during the 1886-1887 winter season.
 In May of 1887, Rev. Allen purchased 200 Beacon, and he and his wife made it their home.
 Dr. Haven moved there with them.

 In June of 1887, Henry Haven petitioned the Board of Aldermen for (and subsequently received) approval to add a bay window projecting 2½ feet over the street from the second story of the stable.
 It was identified in the petition as 17 Exeter, implying his intention to convert it into a dwelling.

 On July 13, 1887, 19 Exeter was purchased from Henry Haven by Charlotte P. (Wales) Chamberlain, the wife of Dr. Myron L. Chamberlain.
 He was a physician and also maintained his medical office at the house.